kahypar/mt-kahypar/README.md

 This will create a shared library in the `build/python` folder (`mtkahypar.so` on Linux and `mtkahypar.pyd` on Windows).
 Copy the libary to your Python project directory to import Mt-KaHyPar as a Python module.

-A documentation of the Python module can be found in `python/module.cpp`, or by importing the module (`import mtkahypar`) and calling `help(mtkahypar)` in Python.
+A documentation of the Python module can be found by importing the module (`import mtkahypar`) and calling `help(mtkahypar)` in Python.
-We also provide several examples that show how to use the Python interface in the folder `python/examples`.
+We also provide [several examples](python/examples) that show how to use the Python interface.

 Here is a short example of how you can partition a hypergraph using our Python interface: